 **The Georgia Department of Agriculture Food Safety Division’s Manufactured Food Program passed their biennial Regulatory Program Standards audit conducted by the USDA.

 www.morningagclips.com reports, MFRPS establishes a uniform foundation for state agencies and following all standards is critical to ensuring a safe and secure food supply for Georgia consumers.

 FDA conducted their audit June 27-29, and found the GDA Food

 Safety Division maintained full implementation and conformance with all 10 program standards.

 **The USDA and White House co-hosted a meeting to discuss competition priorities in the farm bill.

 National Farmers Union President Rob Larew took part, saying the U.S. needs a farm bill that prioritizes fair and competitive markets.

-Larew says, “Our Fairness for Farmers Campaign has sounded the alarm on monopolies, and this meeting is a sign our concerns are being heard by our decision-makers.
+Larew says, “Our Fairness for Farmers Campaign has sounded the alarm on monopolies, and this meeting is a sign our concerns are being heard by decision-makers.

-The U.S. Cattlemen’s Association also took part in the event.
+The U.S. Cattlemen’s Association also took part.